-- o A three-row tine field with spring tines that can be equipped with different coulters. - o A row of concave discs or a a row of spring tines. - A trailing roller.
+- o A three-row tine field with spring tines. - o A row of concave discs or a a row of spring tines. - A trailing roller.

 The tines of the Cenius Super are equipped with a tension spring overload protection element.